oracle/node-oracledb/doc/api.md

 Writeable Lobs also have events, see the [Node.js Stream][16] documentation.

-At the conclusion of streaming into a Writeable Lob, the `close` event will occur.
+At the conclusion of streaming into a Writeable Lob, the `finish` event will occur.
 It is recommended to put logic such as committing and releasing connections in this event (or after it occurs).
 See [lobinsert2.js][51].
-It is also recommended that persistent LOBs not use the `finish` event handler for cleanup.

 ### <a name="lobinsertdiscussion"></a> 17.4 Using RETURNING INTO to Insert into LOBs